joeldevelops/DPT-smart-grid-privacy/README.md

 This project is an implementation of the paper with the same name, which targets a means of preserving user privacy through theft-detection techniques.
 Included is everything outside of the detector and its included ML model, which cannot be trained due to lack of data.

+Each service has its own README with more details on the structure and available endpoints.

 ## Table of Contents

 - [Privacy-Preserving Smart Electrical Grid](#privacy-preserving-smart-electrical-grid)